Holiday Honey Cutouts

 3 teaspoons water & Food coloring

 Heat oven to 375 degrees.
 Spray a nonstick baking sheet with cooking spray.
-Combine powdered sugar, margarine, honey, almond extract and egg substitute in a large bowl and cream together.
+Combine powdered sugar, butter, honey, almond extract and egg substitute in a large bowl and cream together.
 Combine flour, baking soda and salt in a separate bowl.
 Gradually add the flour mixture and mix well.

 Place dough on a floured surface and roll to 1/8-inch thickness.
 Cut into holiday shapes with cookie cutters.
 Place cookies 1 inch apart on baking sheet.
 Re-roll scraps of dough and repeat until all dough has been used.
 Bake 6-8 minutes or until lightly browned.
 Remove cookies from baking sheet and cool on a wire rack.